Sniper Rifle

 Subtension

-Subtension refers to the length of arc at a set distance, described by two radii that are separated by a certain angle.
-Subtension is a relative term and subject to the system of measurement used.
-In the context of MOA, for example, it would be evaluated in arcminutes, yards and inches.
+Subtension describes the length of an arc at a specific distance, defined by two radii separated by a given angle.
+This term is relative and depends on the measurement system being used.
+For example, in the MOA system, subtension is measured in arcminutes, yards, and inches.

-So, imagine that you are looking at an object at a distance of 100 yards and the width of your view is two minutes of arc.
-The subtension would be 2.094 inches.
-We would say that the angle of two MOA is subtended by an arc distance of 2.094 inches at 100 yards.
-Not surprisingly, an arc of one milliradian at 300 meters is subtended by a circumferential distance of 30 centimeters.
-While these terms may seem initially confusing, speaking correctly about such concepts is the beginning of thinking correctly about them and ultimately leads to the power of using them properly.
+Consider viewing an object 100 yards away with a field of view spanning two minutes of arc.
+In this case, the subtension would measure 2.094 inches.
+This means that an angle of two MOA corresponds to an arc distance of 2.094 inches at 100 yards.
+Similarly, an arc of one milliradian at 300 meters equates to a circumferential distance of 30 centimeters.
+Although these concepts might initially seem complex, mastering the correct terminology is crucial for understanding and effectively applying them.

-Subtension becomes valuable when using a scope reticle to calculate the size or distance of an object, as well as the accuracy of shot placement.
-Next we will examine the application of subtension for this purpose in greater detail.
+Subtension becomes particularly useful when using a scope reticle to determine the size or distance of an object, as well as for accurate shot placement.
+In the following section, we will explore how subtension is applied for these purposes in more detail.

 Triangulation

-Mil scopes are those with turrets that adjust in increments of mils and also have crosshairs that are segmented into mils (the space between one dot center and another).
-Milliradian measurements can be used to zero your scope at a given range, assess your shot groupings, determine the size of a target or calculate the range.
+Milliradian (mil) scopes feature turrets that adjust in increments of mils and have reticles segmented into mils, with each segment representing the space between dot centers.
+You can utilize milliradian measurements to zero your scope at a specific range, evaluate shot groupings, determine target size, or calculate distance.

 Magnification